 Oral management implications

 - Mode of transmission: Usually through direct contact with infected skin or mucous membranes.
 Warts may be autoinoculated (e.g., by razors in shaving), and contaminated floors are often implicated in plantar warts.
 STI-related warts result from intimate interpersonal contact (oral-oral; oral-penile; oral-anal; oral-vulvar/vaginal; penile-vaginal; penile-anal), some of which can result in oral manifestations.
-The risk of transmission during oral sex (fellatio, cunnilingus, and anilingus) is increased if there are small cuts in the mouth (e.g., from dental work; brushing or flossing before/after oral sex; gum disease; or sharp foods).
+The risk of HPV transmission during oral sex (fellatio, cunnilingus, and anilingus) is increased if there are small cuts in the mouth (e.g., from dental work; brushing or flossing before/after oral sex; gum disease; or sharp foods).
 Risk during oral sex is also increased if there are sores on the mouth or genitals caused by rough or prolonged oral sex or an STI such as herpes or syphilis; if the person receiving oral sex is menstruating; and if there is holding of semen, vaginal fluid, or menstrual blood in the mouth for a long time or if it is swallowed.
 Incubation period from time of HPV infection to appearance of warts ranges from 1 to 20 months, with 2 to 3 months being most common.

 - To reduce acquisition and spread of oral cavity STIs, condoms or dental dams should be used for all oral-genital and oral-anal contact.
 Brushing or flossing of teeth should be avoided within 30 minutes of giving oral sex.

-- Oral condylomata identified in children raises suspicion of sexual child abuse when nonsexual contact, autoinoculation from other sites, and maternal-fetal transmission have been ruled out; dental hygienists should be familiar with their professional reporting obligations to the Children’s Aid Society.
+- Oral condylomata identified in children raises suspicion of sexual child abuse when nonsexual contact, autoinoculation from other sites, and maternal-fetal transmission have been ruled out3; dental hygienists should be familiar with their professional reporting obligations to the Children’s Aid Society.
 Additionally, palatal petechiae in children could be a sign of forced oral sex.

-- While the presence of genital or other non-oral warts in a patient/client does not affect dental hygiene management, oral warts are infectious.
+- While the presence of genital or other non-oral warts in a patient/client does not affect dental hygiene management, oral warts are contagious.
 Standard precautions apply during oral dental hygiene procedures, which is important to avoid finger/periungal (fingernail area) wart acquisition by the dental hygienist.

 - Dental hygienists with periungal or other warts on their hands should seek medical treatment to accelerate resolution and decrease viral transmission potential.